Divyam4745/c-programming/README.md

 # c-programming
-this is my second year c programming code
+that is the all C Programming code